PMEC-OSU/FOSTWIN/README.md

 5. Safe Damping - safe condition, where the absorption control is taken over by a default (and known to be stable) damping controller
 6. Fault - absorption controller deactivated

 The state machine operation is shown in the Simulink State Flow chart below.
 The system generally remains in the Normal state, unless a large motor current signal is detected.
-This detection is based on a low-pass filtered version of the instantaneous current, such that a very short current spike does not trigger an error condition.
+This detection is based on a low-pass filtered version of the instantaneous current, such that a short current spike does not trigger an error condition.
 If an excessive current signal is detected, the state machine seeks to stabilize the system and return to the Normal operating state.
 Continued violation of the motor current limit will trigger the Fault state, where the absorption controller remains deactivated.

 ![](images/stateCtrlChart.png)

-## Tunable control parameters

-The web interface (see description below) allows for changing some control parameters while the model is being run on a real-time Speedgoat system.
-An example of tunable parameters are the aft and bow damping applied in the `defaultCtrlModel`.
-Varying these parameters, which are mapped to `ctrlParam1` and `ctrlParam2`, allows manipulating the damping force applied to the motor as the simulation is running.
-This feature can be used to develop a first quick sense for where the optimum damping values may lie.

-## Control signals

-On the right-hand side of the `defaultCtrlModel` and `ctrlStarter` models, you will see that there are always 2 outputs.
-One of these output busses is essential for the interaction between the controller and the twin, containing the motor current setpoints `curAft` and `curBow`.
-The second output bus is used for logging and sending data to the charts on the web interface.

-There is no requirement to make use of the extra `ctrlSignals` output bus; these signals are informational only.
-However, this bus must still exist to successfully compile the controller when running via the web interface.
-The four bus signals are returned in the full resolution data, and populate the very bottom chart on the web platform.
-Using the [Edit Control Display](#edit-control-display) button, you can rename the signals on the chart to make interpreting the data easier.
-If not making use of the four informational control signals, we recommend wiring a constant 0 block to suppress Simulink warnings.

 ## Wave types